hmchen47/DataScience/AppliedDS-UMich/5-SocialNet/04-Applications.md

     </a>

 + Clustering Coefficient
-    + __Local clustering coefficient of a node__: Fraction of pairs of the node’s friends that are friends with each other.
+    + __Local clustering coefficient of a node__: Fraction of pairs of the node's friends that are friends with each other.
         + Facebook 2011: High average CC (decreases with degree)
         + Microsoft Instant Message: Average CC of 0.13.
         + IMDB actor network: Average CC 0.78